Five Major Pieces to the Life Puzzle - a Guide to Personal Success

 Even in business, companies turn to outside sources, consultants, hired to help the executives determine if the company is on track.
 We are wise to take counsel from "someone who cares", to bring us a fresh perspective.

-From each of the examples and stories shared in this 121 page book, we can find something of value.
-It is easy to read, but as Mr. Rohn points out, it's also easy not to read, a key point.
+From each of the examples and stories shared in this one hundred twenty- one page book, we can find something of value.
+It is easy to read, but as Mr. Rohn points out, what's easy to read is also easy not to read.

 Life lessons presented in The Five Major Pieces to the Life Puzzle, tell us that if we seek a better life, we must become better persons as well as monitor what we feed our mind.
 We must study the clues left by those who've gone before us - stories of both failure and success; we must keep track of our progress in a journal.
 We must not rest with education alone; we must take action to reap a harvest worthy of our efforts.